HaukeBartsch/sdcm/README.md

 sdcm -verbose -method link <input folder> <output folder>
 ```

 The output folder should not exist, or be empty.
-This program will chicken out if the output folder already contains files.

-The output folder contains a directory tree with studies, series and (symbolic) links to the DICOM images:
+Here an example processing run with a generated output directory tree with studies, series and (symbolic) links to the DICOM images:

 ```bash
 > sdcm -verbose -method link /Volumes/T7/data/LIDC-IDRI/LIDC-IDRI /tmp/bbb